frida/frida-website/_i18n/ja/_docs/index.md

 ## Why a Python API, but JavaScript debugging logic?

-Frida's core is written in C and injects [Google's V8 engine](https://developers.google.com/v8/) into the target processes, where your JS gets executed with full access to memory, hooking functions and even calling native functions inside the process.
+Frida's core is written in C and injects [QuickJS](https://bellard.org/quickjs/) into the target processes, where your JS gets executed with full access to memory, hooking functions and even calling native functions inside the process.
 There's a bi-directional communication channel that is used to talk between your app and the JS running inside the target process.

 Using Python and JS allows for quick development with a risk-free API.
 Frida can help you easily catch errors in JS and provide you an exception rather than